alienlebarge/alienlebarge.github.com/_posts/2014-11-05-btconf-first-impression.md

  - conference
 ---

-<p class="lede">Today is the second day of Beyond Tellerrand (actually the third day because I was at the workshop).
+Today is the second day of [Beyond Tellerrand](http://beyondtellerrand.com/) (actually the third day because I was at the workshop).
 Since Monday, I’m trying to publish my sketch notes of the talks.
 But, you know what a nightmare hotel wi-fi are.
-I decided to do a quick post about my impressions and post all the stuff with media when I will be back at home.</p>
+I decided to do a quick post about my impressions and post all the stuff with media when I will be back at home.

 Beyond Tellerrand is one of these conference you hear a lot about on twitter and in the web design scene.

 This year, I’m lucky enough to take part of the first one who take place in Berlin.
 I was looking forward to come and I can say I am not disappointed.
 The organization of the event is perfect and very friendly and the line up is quite impressive ([here is the video title](http://vimeo.com/110455197)).